GMOD/jbrowse-components/products/jbrowse-cli/README.md

   -u, --url=url       A direct URL to a JBrowse 2 release

-  --nightly=nightly   Download the latest build release off of the master branch
+  --branch=branch     Download the latest build release off of the master branch

 EXAMPLES
   $ jbrowse upgrade # Upgrades current directory to latest jbrowse release